erupturatis/Discord-Bot/README.md

 ```
 ![](https://media.discordapp.net/attachments/864542134391275543/1039258928791429202/image.png)

-# You can host the bot from here
+# The docker image I used to host and test it
 ```
 docker pull erupturatis/node-bot:1.0.0
 ```